Kampung Baru, Kuala Lumpur

-Kampung Baru or Kampong Bharu (meaning "New Village") is a Malay enclave in central Kuala Lumpur, Malaysia.
-One of the most valuable tracts of land in the capital, it has been estimated to be worth up to US$1.4 billion.
+Kampung Baru or Kampong Bharu (meaning "New Village") is a Malay enclave and village (kampung) in central Kuala Lumpur, Malaysia.

 Location

 Kampung Baru is located in the northern part of Kuala Lumpur's central business district.
 It is separated from KLCC district by a section of the Klang River.

 Kampung Baru is bordered by Jalan Tun Razak in the north, Jalan Tuanku Abdul Rahman in the west, Jalan Dewan Sultan Sulaiman in the southwest, and the Klang River and the Ampang-KL toll road (E 12) in the southeast.

 Clockwise, from north to south, Kampung Baru borders Titiwangsa, Dato' Keramat, Ampang Hilir, KLCC, Medan Tuanku and Chow Kit.